Trump says he wants to be involved in picking Iran's next leader as war ripples across the region

 “Ground combat was observed west of Kfar Kila,” a village near the border with Israel, overnight, UNIFIL spokesperson Tilak Pokharel said.
 Peacekeepers also saw “air attacks and flares and heard explosions" in the town of Khiyam, about five kilometers (three miles) from the border.

-Sri Lankan authorities said 32 crew members were rescued, while its navy recovered at least 87 bodies.
-Araghchi said it had been carrying “almost 130” crew.

-Sri Lanka’s media minister and government spokesman, Nalinda Jayatissa, told parliament Thursday that another Iranian ship had arrived in its waters.
-Jayatissa did not provide further details about the ship.

 Rising reported from Bangkok, Becatoros from Athens, Greece, and Magdy from Cairo.
-Associated Press writers Sally Abou AlJoud in Beirut, Lebanon, Elaine Kurtenbach in Bangkok, Melanie Lidman in Tel Aviv, Israel, Julia Frankel in Jerusalem, Aida Sultanova in Baku, Azerbaijan, Dasha Litvinova in Tallinn, Estonia, and Giovanna Dell'Orto in Miami contributed to this report.
+Associated Press writers Aamer Madhani in Washington, Sally Abou AlJoud in Beirut, Elaine Kurtenbach in Bangkok, Melanie Lidman in Tel Aviv, Israel; Julia Frankel in Jerusalem, Aida Sultanova in Baku, Azerbaijan; Dasha Litvinova in Tallinn, Estonia; and Giovanna Dell'Orto in Miami contributed to this report.